ENCCS/vasp-best-practices/content/cd_Si.md

     SIGMA = 0.1
     LORBIT = 11

 assuring that `CHGCAR` will be read (ICHARG=11) and same as for DOS, setting LORBIT=11.
-Submit the job with
+Submit the job (Tetralith)

     sbatch run.sh

+or run interactively (MeluXina)

+    srun --hint=nomultithread -n 8 vasp_std

 and wait for it to finish.
-Check that the output looks fine and once again use p4vasp, following the previous example of [fcc Si bandstructure](../fcc_Si_bandstructure).
+Check that the output looks fine and once again use p4vasp or py4vasp, following the previous example of [fcc Si bandstructure](../fcc_Si_bandstructure).

 In addition, test to plot the orbital characters of the bands following the examples (see bottom figures) in the [VASP wiki](https://www.vasp.at/wiki/index.php/Cd_Si).